A GROUP FOR WORKERS WHO READ (OR WANT TO)!

 PAST READINGS

-WHERE TO BUY BOOKS
+WHERE TO GET BOOKS

-Of course, you can always check your local library, or the Maine State Library!
-But... if you wish to purchase books yourself (any books!) we encourage you to either purchase the books at a local bookstore, or if you want to purchase online, to purchase from Powell’s Books in Portland, Oregon.
-Powell’s workers have a union (ILWU Local 5) and if you go to the Powell’s website via the store link at the union’s website (go to their “support” section and click the link to buy books), the union gets a commission on the sale, which they use for their strike fund.
-Another online source is www.bookshop.org which, while not necessarily union, supports local independent bookstores.
+• Powell’s Books in Portland, Oregon.
+Powell’s workers are members of International Longshore Workers Union Local 5 (ILWU Local 5) and if you go to the Powell’s website via the store link at the union’s website (go to their “support” section and click the link to buy books), the union gets a commission on the sale, which they use for their strike fund.

 And finally...